derekvmcintire/MBTA-Explorer-API/README.md

 ## Overview
 This is a work in progress.

-The MBTA Explorer API is provides real-time and static data related to the MBTA subway system.
+The MBTA Explorer API provides real-time and static data related to the MBTA subway system.
 It is powered by the [MBTA V3 API](https://www.mbta.com/developers/v3-api) and offers live streaming of subway vehicle positions, caching for performance, and polyline decoding for route mapping.

 ## Features
 - **Integration with MBTA V3 API**: Fetches and streams MBTA subway data directly from the official API.